-“I am a very sporty person and feel very proud to achieve all that I have in life so far, I think that’s where my passion to want to challenge myself comes from”.
-I feel very privileged to have been given the opportunity to compete and it will be something I will always look back on as a real personal achievement”.
+“I am a very sporty person and feel very proud to achieve all that I have in life so far.
+I think that’s where my passion to want to challenge myself comes from,” Raquel says.
+“I feel very privileged to have been given the opportunity to compete, and it’s something I will always look back on as a real personal achievement”.

-“I love horse riding and hope to start it up again in the future as I miss it”
+Raquel also began horse riding from a young age, collecting rosettes from entering several gymkhanas.
+“I love horse riding and hope to start it up again in the future as I miss it,” she says.